-Digestive Enzymes are essential for good digestion and to feel well.
-But if a person lacks enzymes it can cause bloating, constipation, gut pain, acid reflux, gas and a general feeling of discomfort after a meal, especially a big or heavy meal.
-In many cases, taking digestive enzymes before a meal can quickly resolve many digestive problems.
-But enzymes do much more than to support digestion.
+Digestive Enzyme deficiency is much more common than most people think.
+Enzymes are essential for good digestion and even a slight deficiency can cause bloating, constipation, gut pain, acid reflux, gas and feeling discomfort after a meal.
+In many cases, simply adding digestive enzymes before a meal can lessen digestive problems.
+So if you have digestive issues, please read on.

 Benefits of digestive enzymes

-The body produces many enzymes used in digesting and assimilating nutrients in food and drink.
-Some enzymes are active in the mouth, others in the stomach and the small intestine.
-Many digestive enzymes are present in raw food and contribute to a normal digestion and absorption of nutrients.
-This is one good reason to consume raw vegetables with main meals.
+The body produces many digestive enzymes, some are active in the mouth, others in the stomach and the small intestine.
+Many enzymes are also present in raw food which is a good reason to consume raw vegetables with main meals to support digestion.

-- Enzymes prepare the raw materials from food to energize, build and repair the body
+- Prepare raw materials from food to energize, build, and repair the body

-- They circulate nutrients to feed and support all cells in the body
+- Circulate nutrients to feed and support all cells in the body

 - Much more…